“I believe the successful city is like a fabulous party. People stay because they are having a great time” – Amanda Burden

 Here below, we will briefly review Amanda’s Tedtalk session about public spaces and cities focusing on the quest ‘How public spaces make cities work?’

 ‘‘When people think about cities; they tend to think of certain things.
-They think of buildings, and streets, and skyscrapers, and noisy caps but when I think about cities I think about people.
+They think of buildings, streets, skyscrapers, and noisy caps but when I think about cities I think about people.
 Cities are fundamentally about people and where people go and where people meet are the core of what makes a city work.’’- Amanda Burden

 Amanda speaks about the highly regarded relevance of public spaces, in-between places between buildings, as compared to the buildings themselves in cities.
 She has noted today’s most important transformative changes, and activities happening in public spaces to help strengthen her point in addition to mentioning the importance of planning lively public spaces to planning a great city.

-Successful spaces attract people while unsuccessful spaces keep people away, says Amanda by mentioning one of her first studied public spaces, Paley Park, in Manhattan that has a profound impact on New Yorkers.
+Successful spaces attract people while unsuccessful spaces keep people away, says Amanda by mentioning one of her first studied public spaces, Paley Park, in Manhattan has a profound impact on New Yorkers.
 She said this space has an enormous impression at least for her.

 She has studied this park very early in her career because it happens to be built by her stepfather that helped her know places like Paley Park didn’t happen by accident.
 The place according to Amanda required incredible dedication and enormous attention to detail.
 But what was it about these spaces that made it special and drew people to it Amanda asks?